-|Jetbeam RRT M2S Raptor|
+|Jetbeam RRT M2S Raptor

 Jetbeam M2S Raptor = 2nd gen Jetbeam LEP flashlight reaching 1000 meters

-The Jetbeam RRT M2S is Jetbeam’s second-generation LEP flashlights.
+The Jetbeam RRT M2S is Jetbeam’s second-generation of LEP flashlights.
 I reviewed the first Jetbeam M2S WP-RX a while ago, and now the M2S was announced.
 LEP flashlights are also known as white laser flashlights.
 They are not the same as laser pointers because the technique isn’t the same.

 My Jetbeam RRT M2S arrived and I tested it.

-Unlike the first generation M2S, the RRT M2S uses a rotary switch.
+Unlike the first-generation M2S, the RRT M2S uses a rotary switch.
 Many rotary switches are marked with numbers or symbols for all the modes, but the RRT M2S doesn’t.
 There is still a tail switch for power.
 There is another thing that is not obvious at first, but is interesting nonetheless.
 And that is the LEP mechanics.
-In the previous model (and like 100% of all the other existing LEP flashlights, up until the beginning of 2021) the laswer would project its beam onto a mirror, which in term directs the laser onto phosphor.
+In the previous model (and like 100% of all the other existing LEP flashlights, up until the beginning of 2021) the laser would project its beam onto a mirror, which in term directs the laser onto a phosphor.
 This is not the case with the Jetbeam RRT M1X, nor with the RRT M2S.
-Both have a totally different design.
+Both have totally different designs.
 Instead, the laser projects onto a translucent screen of phosphor from the back, which is really interesting.
 This might be the next step in LEP technology.
 But in my testing, there is still a way to go, to improve it.

 The following specifications are for the Jetbeam RRT M2S raptor.